slimcandy/fe-fwk-ts-react/README.md

 - **JSX-like `createElement` function:** A function for creating virtual DOM nodes, similar to what JSX compiles down to in React.
 - **Event Handling:** A mechanism for handling DOM events and dispatching them to the appropriate components.
 - **Lifecycle Methods:** Components can define methods like `componentDidMount` and `componentWillUnmount` that are called at specific points in their lifecycle.

-## The Sample Application: Notes

-Included in this repository is a simple note-taking application that demonstrates how to use the `fe-fwk-ts-react` framework.
-The application allows you to:

-- View a list of predefined notes.
-- Add new notes to the list.
-- Edit existing notes.

-This application showcases how to create components, manage state, and handle user input within the framework.

 ## Getting Started